 Petra is generally associated with the Nabataeans and is known as the “rose-red city”.
 It was for many years an important staging post for caravans on the incense, spice and silk trade routes, which linked China, India and Southern Arabia with Egypt, Syria, Greece and Rome which led to its prosperity.

 Petra is known as the "rose-red city" because of the rose-red colouring of the rock.
 It is situated in the south of Jordan and is surrounded by mountains.

-Although Petra is generally associated with the Nabataeans, the remains of a settlement have been found there which date back to the 6th century BC.
-Petra developed due to the plentiful water supply and the natural defensive position of the land.
-It is known that a settlement existed there between 1550-1296 BC as it is referred to in the accounts of the Egyptian campaigns of the 18th Dynasty.
-The Nabataeans, constructed massive rock cut architecture and an ingenious complex of dams and water channels.
-At its peak in the 1st centuries BC and AD the Nabateans controlled as far north as Damascus in Syria, as far south as Northern Arabia and also over parts of the Sinai and Negev deserts.
+Although Petra is generally associated with the Nabataeans, the remains of a settlement have been found there which date back to the 6th century BCE.
+Petra developed due to the plentiful supply of water and the natural defensive position of the land.
+It is known that a settlement existed there between 1550-1296 BCE as it is referred to in the accounts of the Egyptian campaigns of the 18th Dynasty.
+The Nabataeans constructed massive rock-cut architecture and an ingenious complex of dams and water channels.
+At its peak in the 1st century BCE and AD, the Nabateans controlled as far north as Damascus in Syria, as far south as Northern Arabia and also over parts of the Sinai and Negev deserts.

-The Nabataeansí prosperity came from Petra's location on the incense, spice and silk trade routes, which linked China, India and Southern Arabia with Egypt, Syria, Greece and Rome.
-Due to its plentiful water supply it provided a stopping place for the caravans.
+The Nabataeans’ prosperity came from Petra's location on the incense, spice and silk trade routes, which linked China, India and Southern Arabia with Egypt, Syria, Greece and Rome.
+Due to its plentiful water supply, it provided a stopping place for the caravans travelling between these places.